Defining the Role of Teacher Leadership

-Teacher leadership usually begins in small ways, such as providing resources and help for a struggling colleague or sharing thoughts during staff meetings.
+Teacher leadership usually begins in small ways, such as providing resources, helping a struggling colleague or sharing thoughts during staff meetings.
 Leadership just… happens.

-At first, a teacher’s focus might be to get through the day, the week, the month, the first rounds of standardized testing and standard school rituals, such as back-to-school night and parent-teacher-student conferences.
+At first, a teacher’s focus might be to get through the day, the week, the month, the first rounds of standardized testing and standard school rituals like back-to-school night and conferences.

 A shift in perspective can take hold in a small way:

 - You find yourself frustrated by the disorder in the shared resources closet and decide to reorganize it, negotiating with colleagues on a schedule for shared cleanup.

 - The principal asks you to demonstrate one of your instructional techniques at an upcoming staff development meeting.